sumaerjolly/new-york-times-clone/README.md

-#collaborative project to create a New York Times Clone
+Collaborative project to create a New York Times Clone Check it out at https://sumaerjolly.github.io/new-york-times-clone/